pi-hole/docs/docs/ftldns/configfile.md

 Control FTL's query rate-limiting.
 Rate-limited queries are answered with a `REFUSED` reply and not further processed by FTL.

 The default settings for FTL's rate-limiting are to permit no more than `1000` queries in `60` seconds.
 Both numbers can be customized independently.
 It is important to note that rate-limiting is happening on a *per-client* basis.
-Other clients can continu **How does this PR accomplish the above?:**
-*A detailed description (such as a changelog) and screenshots (if necessary) of the implemented fix*

-**What documentation changes (if any) are needed to support this PR?:**
-*A detailed list of any necessary changes*

----
-* You must follow the template instructions.
-Failure to do so will result in your pull request being closed.
-* Please respect that Pi-hole is developed by volunteers, who can only reply in their spare time.e to use FTL while rate-limited clients are short-circuited at the same time.
+Other clients can continue to use FTL while rate-limited clients are short-circuited at the same time.

 For this setting, both numbers, the maximum number of queries within a given time, **and** the length of the time interval (seconds) have to be specified.
 For instance, if you want to set a rate limit of 1 query per hour, the option should look like `RATE_LIMIT=1/3600`.